fabianorodrigo/fabianorodrigo/CV.md

 ### Software Developer
 Mar 2002 - Dec 2005

-<samp>Software development using Microsoft .NET platform with Visual Studio and C#, consisting of web applications, SOAP web services, windows forms and windows services.
-Deliveries made over the years have enabled it to meet a variety of corporate needs, such as: Asset risk assessment; investor application and withdraw requests; calculation of income tax on investments; registration, approval, control of investor documents; application of framework rules in fund portfolios; data integration with partner systems; communication of execution orders with custodians.</samp>
+<samp>Software development using Microsoft .NET platform and C#, consisting of web applications, SOAP web services, windows forms and windows services in order to achieve a variety of corporate needs, such as: Asset risk assessment; investor application and withdraw requests; calculation of income tax on investments; registration, approval, control of investor documents; data integration with partner systems.</samp>

 ## iG 💰